Magnet Docs v1.1.7 archive docs

 You can include images from remote sources by using the remote url in the markdown.
 The image will be pulled down and placed into your images directory, and it should only do this once.

 Since we can’t rely on the original name being well-formed or unique, the remote image gets renamed when it is saved.
-JPG, PNG or GIF can be included this way.
+See which image extensions are the default here.

 Images Index